JCBrouwer/maua-style/README.md

                      --style optional.png
 ```

-or video transfer (this can take a loooong time), there also aren't great default settings for this yet, although the following is decent:
+or video transfer (this can take a loooong time).
+There aren't great default settings for this yet, although the following is decent:

 ```bash
 python clip_video_style.py --content some.mp4 --content_text "description" \